zwhy149/MSTF-HiDet/README.md

 # MSTF-HiDet: AE9 Review-Ready Code and Results Package

-This repository provides the public AE9 release of the MSTF-HiDet framework for hierarchical diagnosis of external short-circuit conditions in LFP batteries.
+This repository provides the public code release of the MSTF-HiDet framework for hierarchical diagnosis of external short-circuit conditions in LFP batteries.
 The package is organized as a review-ready minimum reproducible repository: it preserves the core training and inference code, the repeated-average manuscript-facing evaluation, the main figures and tables used in revision, and the auxiliary files needed to track the train/validation/test split logic.

 ## What This Repository Covers